 When it comes to the IEP process, you are absolutely part of the process.
-In fact, the law is very specific that the IEP team must include a parent.
-This is in addition to a general education teacher, a special education teacher, a school psychologist, speech language pathologist, or someone with the knowledge to interpret data/testing results, and a district representative.
+The law is particular that the IEP team must include a parent.
+This is in addition to a general education teacher, a special education teacher, a school psychologist, a speech language pathologist, or someone with the knowledge to interpret data/testing results, and a district representative.

-As the parent in this IEP process, you must receive information from the school within certain time frames.
+As the parent in this IEP process, you must receive information from the school within specific time frames.
 Your consent is required to complete testing and provide services.

 504 Plans do not mandate parent involvement.
-The team should have people who are familiar with the child (hmmm… sounds like you!) and people who understand evaluation data and service options.
+The team should have people familiar with the child (hmmm… sounds like you!) and people who understand evaluation data and service options.
 I haven’t met a family excluded from the 504 Plan process (which is why I say “kind of” in the title).
-I’m not saying it doesn’t happen, I’m just saying it’s uncommon.
+I’m not saying it doesn’t happen; I’m just saying it’s uncommon.

 As a parent in the 504 Plan process, the school does have to get your permission to place your child on a 504 Plan.
-The school must provide you a copy of the plan if the team determines that your child is eligible.
-But, I urge you to be a part of the process; you know your child best.
+The school must provide you with a copy of the plan if the team determines your child is eligible.
+But I urge you to participate in the process; you know your child best.

 IEPs and 504 Plans hold the same legal weight.
-The school has to implement what’s detailed in the document.
+The school must implement what’s detailed in the document.
 One document is not more powerful than the other legally, and both come from federal law.

 The Individuals with Disabilities Education Act (IDEA) is the federal law that covers the IEP process.
 IDEA is a special education law for children with disabilities, focused on ages 3 to 21 years.